 Case Closed: The Fourteenth Target is the second film released for the Case Closed anime franchise.
-The film, which was directed by Kanetsugu Kodama, was released to Japanese theaters on April 18, 1998.
+The film was released to Japanese theaters on April 18, 1998.
 FUNimation Entertainment, which holds the North American distribution rights for the film, released it on DVD on November 20, 2007.

 Case Closed: The Fourteenth Target